 Here is how a typical day begins:

-Laying on the sand, an elderly local Khmer woman comes by and does a full pedicure for just a few dollars.
+While I’m lying on the sand, an elderly local Khmer woman comes by and does a full pedicure for just a few dollars.
 She also offers massage and threading services.
-Jack-of-all trades, this enterprising lady is.
+Jack-of-all-trades, this enterprising lady is.

 She’s closely followed by girls carrying baskets of fruit on their heads: fresh mango, pineapple, and small, sweet bananas.

-Though there are still children selling bracelets here, there are far fewer than in Sihanoukville, where I was constantly heckled by either child vendors, or Westerners trying to pass out flyers to get me in the bar they were working at.
+Though there are still children selling bracelets here, there are far fewer than in Sihanoukville, where I was approached by either child vendors, or Westerners trying to pass out flyers to get me in the bar they were working at.

 I don’t know about you, but that’s not for me.

 The white sands squeak beneath my feet.
 Several days have passed and I have no intention of leaving anytime soon.
 Each day I wake up and can’t come up with a reason to leave.
 I’m in good company.
 Many of us travelers have been here for a while.